• CUWB v5.0

 Network Configuration

-By default, the CDP player will playback all incoming CDP data from the following network settings:
+By default, the CDP player replays all recorded CDP data using the following network settings:

 Parameter Value